-Increasing Physical Access to and Within the School TARGET STRATEGIES OUTCOME TIME FRAME GOALS ACHIEVED Maintain ramps on inclines within the school grounds.
-Termly H&S walkabouts to highlight any problems with surface or structure.
-Ease of access for wheelchair users onto school premises.
-Termly- ongoing/ maintenance as and when needed.
-In place Review annually
+Increasing Physical Access to and Within the School TARGET STRATEGIES OUTCOME TIME FRAME GOALS ACHIEVED Maintain ramps on Termly H&S walkabouts Ease of access for Termly- ongoing/ In place inclines within the school to highlight any problems wheelchair users onto maintenance as and Review annually grounds. with surface or structure. school premises. when needed. -